iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 #### Output Syntactic Validation

 - `Amount` field must fulfill the dust protection requirements.
-- `Native Tokens Count` must not be greater than `Max Native Token Count Per Output`.
+- `Native Tokens Count` must not be greater than `Max Native Token Count`.
+- `Native Tokens` must be lexicographically sorted based on `Token ID`.
 - It must hold true that `0` ≤ `Blocks Count` ≤ `1`.
 - Syntactic validation of all present feature blocks must pass.
 - `Token Scheme Type` must match one of the supported schemes.
 Any other value results in invalid output.